caksoylar/keymap-drawer/README.md

 jobs:
   draw:
     uses: caksoylar/keymap-drawer/.github/workflows/draw-zmk.yml@main
+    permissions:
+      contents: write  # allow workflow to commit to the repo
     with:
       keymap_patterns: "config/*.keymap"        # path to the keymaps to parse
       config_path: "keymap_drawer.config.yaml"  # config file, ignored if not exists